lowie27/ansible-rpi-server/README.md

 5. Test and apply the upstream DNS settings.

-6. Add DNS rewrites for your custom domain:
+6. Add DNS rewrites for your custom domain\*\*:

    - Go to `http://your-rpi-ip-here:8080/#dns_rewrites`
    - Add a new DNS rewrite for:
      - **Domain**: `*.local.lowie.xyz`
      - **IP**: `your-rpi-ip-here`

-   Once your DNS is set to `your-rpi-ip-here`, you can access other services.
+7. Update DNS Settings on Your Machine:

+- Change your machine’s DNS server to the Raspberry Pi’s IP address (`your-rpi-ip-here`).
+  - On macOS or Windows: Update the DNS settings in your network adapter configuration.
+  - On Linux: Edit `/etc/resolv.conf` or update your network manager settings.

+Once configured, your custom domain (e.g., `service.local.lowie.xyz`) will correctly resolve through your Raspberry Pi.

 ## Step 10: Portainer Setup

 Portainer is a lightweight management UI that simplifies the deployment and management of Docker containers.
 It provides an intuitive interface for monitoring, configuring, and controlling your containers and services.

 1. To restart Portainer, use the following command if there is a timeout:

    ```zsh
    docker restart portainer
    ```